keshuaixu/pmd_dvrk/README.md

 I wanted to make this PMD controller a drop-in replacement for the QLA+firewire controller.
 Unfortunately, [cisst-saw](https://github.com/jhu-cisst/cisst-saw) was not written with an alternative motor controller in mind.
 For now, part of this project exists as a fork of cisst-saw, which means the PMD-based controller cannot co-exist with the QLA+firewire-based controller.

+I made an adapter board that sits on top of the machine controller.

 I removed the code in `sawRobotIO1394` that talks to the firewire, and **exposed the read/write of internal states (commanded motor current, encoder position/velocity, pot position, etc) to the ROS interface** by modifying the ROS bridge in `dvrk-ros`.

-I created a python script (can be found in `dvrk_ros_pmd`) to serve as a bridge between the aforementioned states in `sawRobotIO1394` and the states on the PMD hardware.
+I created a python script (can be found in `dvrk_ros_pmd`) to **serve as a bridge between the aforementioned states in `sawRobotIO1394` and the states on the PMD hardware**.
 It communicates with PMD hardware via UDP packets over ethernet.
 It communicates with `sawRobotIO1394` through ROS.

+`pmd-davinci-firmware` runs on PMD.
+It parses the UDP packets from `dvrk_ros_pmd` and writes the desired motor output to the Atlas motor amplifiers.
+It reads encoder/pot/motor current and sends them as a broadcast packet over UDP to `dvrk_ros_pmd`.

+`pypmd` talks to PMD via the Remote Access Protocol (based on TCP packets).
+It is a python re-implementation of the PMD host api, because the api supplied by PMD heavily depends on windows socket, which does not work on gnu/linux. `pypmd` is good for sending few commands to PMD, but is too slow for real-time control.

 # repositories
 * `cisst-ros` fork: modified `sawRobotIO1394` and other supporting components https://github.com/urill/cisst-ros